-Locality Women Youth Total 10 5 5 20
+Military veteran Women Youth Disability Total 5 5 5 5 20

-10. TENDERS TO BE EVALUATED ON FUNCTIONALITY
+11. TENDERS TO BE EVALUATED ON FUNCTIONALITY

-- (a) The Sol Plaatje Municipality must state in the tender documents if the tender will be evaluated on functionality. - (b) The evaluation criteria for measuring functionality must be objective. - (c) The tender documents must specify - i) the evaluation criteria for measuring functionality; - ii) the points for each criteria and, if any, each sub-criterion; and - iii) the minimum qualifying score for functionality. - (d) The minimum qualifying score for functionality for a tender to be considered further: - i) must be determined separately for each tender; and - ii) may not be so: - iii) low that it may jeopardise the quality of the required goods or services; or - iv) high that it is unreasonably restrictive. - (e) Points scored for functionality must be rounded off to the nearest two decimal places. - (f) A tender that fails to obtain the minimum qualifying score for functionality as indicated in the tender documents is not an acceptable tender.
+- (a) The Sol Plaatje Municipality must state in the tender documents if the tender will be evaluated on functionality. - (b) The evaluation criteria for measuring functionality must be objective. - (c) The tender documents must specify - i) the evaluation criteria for measuring functionality; - ii) the points for each criteria and, if any, each sub-criterion; and - iii) the minimum qualifying score for functionality.

-Each tender that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the specific goals and any objective criteria envisaged in the policy.
+- (d) The minimum qualifying score for functionality for a tender to be considered further: - i) must be determined separately for each tender; and - ii) may not be so: - iii) low that it may jeopardise the quality of the required goods or services; or - iv) high that it is unreasonably restrictive. - (e) Points scored for functionality must be rounded off to the nearest two decimal places. - (f) A tender that fails to obtain the minimum qualifying score for functionality as indicated in the tender documents is not an acceptable tender. - (g) Each tender that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the specific goals and any objective criteria envisaged in the policy.

-11. CRITERIA FOR BREAKING DEADLOCK IN SCORING
+12. CRITERIA FOR BREAKING DEADLOCK IN SCORING

-- (a) If two or more tenderers score an equal total number of points, the contract must be awarded to the tenderer that scored the highest points for Specific goal. - (b) If functionality is part of the evaluation process and two or more tenderers score equal total points and equal preference points for specific goal, the contract must be awarded to the tenderer that scored the highest points for functionality. - (c) If two or more tenderers score equal total points in all respects, the award must be decided by the drawing of lots.
+- (a) If two or more tenderers score an equal total number of points for price, the contract must be awarded to the tenderer that scored the highest points for Specific goal. - (b) If functionality is part of the evaluation process and two or more tenderers score equal total points for price and equal preference points for specific goal, the contract must be awarded to the tenderer that scored the highest points for functionality. - (c) If two or more tenderers score equal total points in all respects, the award must be decided by the drawing of lots.

-12. AWARD OF CONTRACTS TO TENDERERS NOT SCORING HIGHEST POINTS
+13. AWARD OF CONTRACTS TO TENDERERS NOT SCORING HIGHEST POINTS